The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 However, this pattern is counter-productive when using virtual threads.
 Virtual threads are not pooled and generally short-lived.
 So, instead of a few of them, we now have many of them.
 For each of them, the object stored in the ThreadLocal is created (often large and expensive) and won’t be reused, as the virtual thread is not pooled (and won’t be used to run another task once the execution completes).
 This problem leads to high memory usage.
 Unfortunately, it requires sophisticated code changes in the libraries themselves.

-Use @RunOnVirtualThread with RESTEasy Reactive
+Use @RunOnVirtualThread with Quarkus REST (formerly RESTEasy Reactive)

 This section shows a brief example of using the @RunOnVirtualThread annotation.
 It also explains the various development and execution models offered by Quarkus.